TU football notebook: Quarterbacks split reps at first practice

 Quarterbacks split reps at first practice

-As if the Tulsa quarterbacks weren’t spotlighted enough already because of a position battle, their position was highlighted even more Thursday morning as passing was king during the first practice of the season where gold helmets were the only equipment players wore.
+As if the Tulsa quarterbacks weren’t spotlighted enough already because of a position battle, their position was highlighted even more Thursday morning as passing was king during the first practice of the season.

-Quarterbacks quickly rotated from beside coach Philip Montgomery calling plays on the sideline, to behind center to execute whatever he called.
-Zach Smith and Seth Boomer seemed to have split reps evenly as the two compete for the starting quarterback gig.
+Quarterbacks quickly rotated from beside coach Philip Montgomery calling plays on the sideline to behind center to execute the play.
+Zach Smith and Seth Boomer seemed to split reps evenly as the two compete for the starting job.

-When practice ended, the entire quarterback group was the last to jog off the field together after running through extra footwork drills after Montgomery broke the team huddle at the 50-yard line.
+When practice ended, the entire QB group was the last to jog off the field together after running through extra footwork drills after Montgomery broke the team huddle at the 50-yard line.

 “The competition level is extremely high,” Montgomery said.
 “They’re pushing each other.
 They’re cheering for each other.
 But we know, for us to do what we want to do offensively, for us to do what we want to do as a team, we’ve gotta be more consistent offensively.
 We’ve gotta throw the football better.
 A lot of that weight is on myself, and them, so it’s coming out, getting the job done and helping each other get better.”